 Project Dolphin – Ongoing preparation of a memorandum on certain tax consequences related to taking a tax deduction for worthless stock.
 (Scurlock)

 EcoElectrica Sale – Reviewed and commented on the latest calculation of the accounting and after-tax financial estimates, and on the closing agreement with the Municipality of Penulas to settle unpaid municipal license taxes.
 Met with Ermes Melinchon, Greg Curran, Coralina Rivera (Legal) and Larry Boe (Accounting) to review outstanding sale issues.
-(Krasny)metancial results and the alternative structure potentially available to enhance after-tax results.
-I reviewed the financial results of the transaction and circulated an executive summary for EGM review.
+(Krasny)

 EEX/Bob West Treasure Financing III – Reviewed and commented on a proposed transaction structure that uses available collateral from an original prepay finance arrangement to support an expanded prepay transaction.
 (Liss)